Mohamad-sakib/learning/terminal.md

 # zsh shell

+# zsh has environment variable not global variable

 # proces , strams -> std input, output, error streams

 # $sakib here $ is used to access varible sakib in global scope of shell script